Human Biodiversity Institute: Human races

-"Human biodiversity" (HBD) discourse presumes that different human races have inherently different physical and mental capabilities.
+Human biodiversity discourse presumes that different human races have inherently different physical and mental capabilities.
 Charles Murray, a member of the Human Biodiversity Institute, was a writer of the 1994 book, The Bell Curve, which argued that African Americans were less intelligent than white Americans.
 The book argued that innate biological differences made racial equity impossible.
 They instead advocated for different roles for each race in society.
 Steve Sailer advocated for similar ideas, espousing different strengths for different races and ethnic groups, and advocating against affirmative action.
 Marantz describes how this idea combines with ideas about white supremacy:

-Advocates of HBD may attempt to portray their views of scientific racism as being completely objective.
-They may then express feigned sadness about the "reality" of differences in racial intelligence, and the implications of those differences:
+Advocates of human biodiversity may attempt to portray their views of scientific racism as being completely objective.
+They may then express sadness about the "reality" of differences in racial intelligence, and the implications of those differences:

 Homosexuality

 In an August 2003 article, the founder of the Human Biodiversity Institute, Steve Sailer, characterized homosexuality as a "disease" that may be eliminated by parents in the future.
-HBI member Gregory Cochran has theorized that homosexuality may be caused by a pathogen ("gay germ").
+HBI member Gregory Cochran has theorized that homosexuality may be caused by a gay germ.
 In 2008, J. Michael Bailey, another HBI member, was questioned by bioethicist Alice Dreger on whether he also viewed homosexuality as a "disease" that could be eradicated.
-Bailey denied that his 2001 paper, "Parental Selection of Children's Sexual Orientation", advocated for eliminating homosexuality.
-However, he did say that it would be morally acceptable for parents to genetically select heterosexuality over homosexuality for their own children:
+Bailey denied that his 2001 paper, "Parental Selection of Children's Sexual Orientation", advocated for eliminating homosexuality, as he noted "[H]omosexuality, like heterosexuality, is ethically neutral."
+However, he did say that it would be morally acceptable, assuming means morally unproblematic in themselves, for parents to genetically select heterosexuality over homosexuality for their own children:

 According to the Southern Poverty Law Center, Steve Sailer has portrayed homosexuality as something that might possibly be "cured", following Gregory Cochran's theories, and has also expressed a lack of concern about the ethics or morality of whether people would "cure" homosexuality.

 Transgender people

 The Southern Poverty Law Center has noted that many of the early supporters of J. Michael Bailey's book, The Man Who Would Be Queen, were members of the Human Biodiversity Institute.
 Ray Blanchard, the originator of the theory about transgender women promoted in the book, is also associated with the Human Biodiversity Institute.
-The book advances the theory by Blanchard that transgender women are men with abnormal paraphilias or sexual orientations (e.g. autogynephilia).
+The book advances the theory by Blanchard that female-attracted transgender women are men with abnormal paraphilias or sexual orientations (e.g. autogynephilia).
 In March 2003, Steve Sailer wrote that he was sent a pre-release copy of The Man Who Would Be Queen.

-According to the Southern Poverty Law Center, Blanchard's autogynephilia theory has since been promoted by anti-LGBT hate groups.
-These include Family Research Council (FRC), and the American College of Pediatricians (ACPeds).
-In a May 2018 report, the Southern Poverty Law Center referred to Ray Blanchard as an anti-trans psychologist.
+Blanchard's autogynephilia theory has since been promoted by groups designated by the Southern Poverty Law Center as anti-LGBT hate groups, including the Family Research Council (FRC) and the American College of Pediatricians (ACPeds).

-According a 2020 study reflecting on articles from Bailey and Blanchard, "Bailey and Blanchard's work has long been criticised for perpetuating stereotypes and prejudices against trans women, notably suggesting that LGBQ trans women's primary motivation for transitioning is sexual arousal."
-The study refers to Blanchard's theory of autogynephilia as a discredited theory.